2010 Daytona 500: Practice and qualifier

-There were six practice sessions scheduled to take place before the February 14 race.
-The first two, on February 5, were due to last for 80 and 90 minutes, respectively.
-The next two, on February 10, ran for 90 and 50 minutes.
-The 60-minute fifth session, scheduled for February 12, was cancelled due to a steady day-long rain shower.
+Six practice sessions were scheduled before the race on February 14.
+The first two, on February 5, were scheduled to run 80 and 90 minutes, respectively.
+The next two, on February 10, lasted 90 and 50 minutes, respectively.
+A steady day-long rain shower cancelled the February 12 60-minute session.
 The final session on February 13 lasted 85 minutes.
-In the first practice session on Friday, February 5, which was shortened to an hour because of a thunderstorm from Central Florida, Dale Earnhardt Jr. was fastest with a lap of 47.770 seconds, ahead of Hendrick Motorsports teammates Mark Martin and Jeff Gordon in second and third.
+Dale Earnhardt Jr. led the first practice session on Friday, February 5, which was truncated to an hour due to a thunderstorm from Central Florida, with a lap of 47.770 seconds, followed by Hendrick Motorsports teammates Mark Martin and Jeff Gordon in second and third.
 Bill Elliott, Robby Gordon, Ryan Newman, Kurt Busch, David Reutimann, Kyle Busch, and Clint Bowyer made up positions four through ten.
-Eight drivers did not set a lap time on Friday, so NASCAR moved the second practice session to Saturday morning to provide them with some on-track running.
-With a time of 48.072 seconds, David Gilliland led the session, ahead of Jeff Fuller, Terry Cook, and Derrike Cope.
+NASCAR moved the second practice session to Saturday to provide eight drivers who did not set a lap time with some on-track running.
+David Gilliland led the session with a 48.072-second lap, ahead of Jeff Fuller, Terry Cook, and Derrike Cope.

-A total of 54 cars entered the qualifier on February 6 to attempt to qualify for one of the 43 starting slots in the Daytona 500 itself.
+On February 6, 54 vehicles competed in the qualifier for one of the 43 starting spots in the Daytona 500.
 Each driver ran two laps, and unlike most races during the season, the qualifying session determined the first two positions.
 The rest of the field would qualify later, through the 2010 Gatorade Duels.
-Qualifying was held a day earlier than in previous years to avoid a direct clash with Super Bowl XLIV after the National Football League moved that event forward one week.
-The rain-out on Friday gave drivers little on-track preparation.
+Qualifying was held a day early to avoid clashing with Super Bowl XLIV, which was moved forward one week by the National Football League.
+Friday's rain-out gave drivers little on-track preparation.
 Martin took his first Daytona 500 pole position, and the 49th of his career, with a lap of 47.074 seconds.
 At 51 years and 27 days, he was oldest pole position winner in race history.
 Martin was joined on the grid's front row by Earnhardt.
-After qualifying, Martin said it was "really special" to begin the year on pole position, and felt Earnhardt would be a challenger for the win.
+After qualifying, Martin said it was "really special" to begin the year on pole position, and felt Earnhardt would challenge for the win.